d12frosted/elpa-mirror/melpa/sotlisp-readme.txt

 - C-c v :: Same, but for variable.

 With these commands, you just write your code as you think of it.
-Once you hit a "stop-point" of sorts in your thought flow, you hit `C-c f/v` on any undefined functions/variables, write their definitions, and hit `C-u C-SPC` to go back to the main function.
+Once you hit a "stop-point" of sorts in your tought flow, you hit `C-c f/v` on any undefined functions/variables, write their definitions, and hit `C-u C-SPC` to go back to the main function.